napulen/haydn_op20_harm/README.md

 Manually-annotated corpus of functional harmonic analysis in **harm syntax

 ## Description
-This corpus is a set of functional harmonic analysis annotations for the Op.20 string quartets from Joseph Haydn, commonly known as the ["Sun" quartets](https://en.wikipedia.org/wiki/String_Quartets,_Op._20_(Haydn)).
+This dataset is a set of functional harmonic analysis annotations for the Op.20 string quartets from Joseph Haydn, commonly known as the ["Sun" quartets](https://en.wikipedia.org/wiki/String_Quartets,_Op._20_(Haydn)).

 ### Content
 The dataset contains the following scores: